AdaCore/learn/content/courses/advanced-ada/chapters/packages.rst

     end B;

-Now, both packages :ada:`A` and :ada:`B` have limited visibility of each other.
+Now, both packages :ada:`A` and :ada:`B` have limited visibility to each other.

 .. admonition:: In the Ada Reference Manual